yarrow-id/diagrams/docs/source/theory.rst

 The key benefit of this encoding is to allow for *data-parallel* algorithms for diagrams.

-In terms of category theory, a value of type :py:class:`AbstractDiagram` is a *morphism in the free symmetric monoidal category presented by a signature Σ*.
+In terms of category theory, a value of type :py:class:`AbstractDiagram` is a *morphism of the free symmetric monoidal category presented by the signature Σ + Frob*, where Σ is a user-supplied *monoidal signature*.

 Differentiability and Optics
 ----------------------------